DAFoam/DAFoam.github.io/pages/mydoc/mydoc_verifications_overview.md

 folder: mydoc
 ---

-This section provides DAFoam configurations for verifying the accuracy of adjoint derivative computation.
-Here we compared the derivatives between the forward mode AD (reference)and the JacobianFree adjoint method.
+This section provides DAFoam configurations for verifying the accuracy of adjoint derivative computation (DAFoam achieves **machine precision accurate** adjoint).
+Here we compared the derivatives between the forward mode AD (reference) and the JacobianFree adjoint method.
 The configuration files are available from [here](https://github.com/DAFoam/verifications).

 To run a case, we need to first generate the mesh by running: